 3. Lack of professionalism

 In about 30% of the collisions involves poor weather or visibility.
-But in all cases, a lots of rules and guidelines has been listed on your checklists to follow.
+But in all cases, a lot of rules and guidelines has been listed on your checklists to follow.
 Try them an sail safe.

 5. Engine failure

 This point is not that common, because technology has gone so high that, even if you got engine failure, there are other emergency navigational means to keep in control of your ship.
-Therefore I don’t see any reason to believe that a ship collision happened due to engine failure, except in high current area.
+Therefore I don’t see any reason to believe that a ship collision happened due to engine failure, except in a high current area.

-In Dubai water, Singapore, etc, you will find some crew via VHF provoking each other, either because of the countries politics or self dislike.
+In Dubai water, Singapore, etc, you will find some crew via VHF provoking each other, either because of the countries politics or self-dislike.
 With the recording medium, we can stop those provoking words and keep Maritime transport safe.